mathamuse/MLE-Estimates-of-Random-Variables/README.md

 * The corresponding Data for this exercise is also included.
 The Data can be generated as required.
 * Instructors can use the complete code to check the working of students code by standardizing estimation.
 * Lesson notes for the theory are included: Likelihood and MLE is explained.
 Fisher Information is also tackled in a comparatively 'intutive' manner.

+A challenge distribution "The Special Dice" is also included.
+The Special Dice is a dice which has a probability _p_ of showing 1 and remaining numbers are equally probable.
+A challenge is to create an MLE Estimator for this parameter p and estimate it using Python code.